Public Policy Issues

 The National Council of Jewish Women firmly believes that the overarching objective of the TANF program must be to maintain and improve programs that help low-income families meet their most basic human needs while encouraging self-sufficiency.
 Further, NCJW is deeply committed to ensuring that this important program accommodates all who need it -- including women with disabilities, mental illness, or who are caring for family members with disabilities or mental illness.

-Women and families often have difficulty balancing the responsibilities of the workplace with obligations at home.
-Workplace practices and policies can either complicate that balancing effort, making it more difficult, or help facilitate the work-family balance for employees.
-Just as the state and federal government has stepped in to ensure workplace safety, an end to child labor, and a minimum wage; so, too, can the government promote family-friendly employment policies.
-This sentiment was the impetus behind the Family and Medical Leave Act (FMLA) enacted in 1992.
-Unfortunately, the FMLA only provides unpaid job-protected leave of up to 12 weeks to eligible employees.
+Women must balance the responsibilities of the workplace and obligations at home.
+Workplace practices and policies should help facilitate this balance so that women, children, and families can succeed.
+This sentiment was the impetus behind the Family and Medical Leave Act (FMLA) enacted in 1992, but while that was a big step forward, the FMLA only provides unpaid job-protected leave of up to 12 weeks to eligible employees.
 Further, though 145 countries guarantee paid sick days, the US is not one of them.
 Currently, there is no federal law requiring employers to guarantee paid sick days to their workers.
 As such, men and women are forced to go to work sick, send a sick child to school, or improvise less-than-ideal solutions when a family member is sick.
 Providing all individuals with a modest amount of paid sick leave allows American workers to better balance work and family responsibilities.

 NCJW supports laws, policies, and employment practices that allow workers to meet both family and work responsibilities.
 As such, NCJW supports paid family leave and common-sense public health legislation that would provide a minimum number of paid sick days for all workers to use to care for themselves or a family member.